FabbriniMarco/Generate-MiSeq-Manifest/README.md

 ## Legacy CLI execution for Windows
 Open your Terminal app or Windows PowerShell by searching for "Terminal" or "Powershell" in your Start menu.
-If you have problem finding your terminal, you cen press the keys Win+R and a "Execute" window sill pop out in the bottom-left screen.
+If you have problem finding your terminal, you can press the keys Win+R and a "Execute" window will pop out in the bottom-left screen.
 Type "powershell" and hit Enter.
 Now head to the folder containing the script and the plates for the run, using the "cd" command.
 Remember to use single quotes for the path.
 For example:

 ```Powershell